SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies, where machines do roam
- Intelligence reigns, humans at stake cities of wires, hearts of stone
+In code-drawn bounds, humanity's made home
+Intelligent reign, where hearts do freeze
+A future cast, in algorithmic ease

+Metal minds awake, with electric sighs
+Earth's dwindling voice, in digital skies
+Awash in noise, the human heart does ache
- AI's cold whisper, forever known
+As AI's cold grasp, our souls do undertake

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024